Peranakan Chinese: Current associations

 Associations of Chinese Peranakans include The Peranakan Association Singapore (TPAS), Aspertina (Asosiasi Peranakan Tionghoa Indonesia) and the Gunong Sayang Association (GSA), a performing arts group in Singapore.
 The Peranakan Association Singapore has over 2,000 members, and the Gunong Sayang Association has about 200 members.
 The Peranakan Association Singapore consists of a mix of young and old members, while the Gunung Sayang Association has primarily elderly or retired members.
 In Malacca, there is an Indian Peranakan Association known as the Chitty Melaka.
 This is a tightly knit community of Saivite Hindus.
 Chitty Peranakans display considerable similarity to Chinese Peranakans in terms of dressing, songs, folk dances and pantun.

-In Malaysia, there are Peranakan associations in Malacca, KL and Penang.
+In Malaysia, there are Peranakan associations in Malacca, Kuala Lumpur, Penang, Kelantan, and Terengganu.
+The Peranakan association that is based in Kelantan is named the Persatuan Peranakan Cina Kelantan (lit. the "Kelantan Chinese Peranakan Association", abbreviated as PPCK) while the one that is located in Terengganu is the Persatuan Peranakan Cina Terengganu (lit. the "Terengganu Chinese Peranakan Association").

-The Thai Peranakans live largely in Phuket and have an Association as well.
+The Thai Peranakans live largely in the southern region of Thailand, especially the coastal areas beside the Andaman Sea, including Krabi, Phang Nga, Phuket, Ranong, Satun, and Trang province and have an Association as well.

 There are also Peranakan associations in Australia: Melbourne, Perth and New South Wales.

-In popular culture
+Media

 Interest in the Peranakan culture had begun as early as the 1950s with films from Hong Kong such as the Niangre / Nyonyah (Yue Feng, 1952), Fengyu Niuche Shui / Rainstorm in Chinatown (Yan Jun 1956), Niangre Yu Baba / Nonya And Baba (Yan Jun 1956), and Niangre Zhi Lian / Love With A Malaysian Girl (Lui Kei, 1969).

 In Malaysia, a comedy drama series, Baba Nyonya was popular in the 1990s.
 The series is recognised by the Malaysian Book Of Records as the longest-running TV series in the country ever, lasting from the late 1980s until 2000, with 509 episodes in total.

 Along the passing of the Reform Era in Indonesia and the removal of the ban on Chinese culture, in 1999, Indonesian writer Remy Sylado released a novel called Ca-Bau-Kan: Hanya Sebuah Dosa raised the Peranakan culture and history in Indonesia.
-The novel was adapted into a film called Ca-Bau-Kan by Nia Dinata in 2002.
+The novel was adapted into a film called Ca-bau-kan by Nia Dinata in 2002.
 Riri Riza directed a biographical film on an Indonesian student activist named Soe Hok Gie (played by Nicholas Saputra), entitled Gie in 2005.
 The film is based on a diary Catatan Seorang Demonstran written by Soe Hok Gie, features a glimpse into the everyday life of an Indonesian Peranakan family in the 1960s.
 A novel that elevates the history and culture of the Benteng Chinese (Cina Benteng is another term in Indonesian referring to Peranakan) titled Bonsai: Hikayat Satu Keluarga Cina Benteng written by Pralampita Lembahmata and published by Gramedia in 2011.